MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

 **Configuration**:

-This module nature inherits the configuration properties of the following features:
+This module nature inherits the configuration properties of the following plugins:

-- :ref:`module_natures.features.compilation`
+- :ref:`module_natures.plugins.compilation`
-- :ref:`module_natures.features.javadoc`
+- :ref:`module_natures.plugins.javadoc`
-- :ref:`module_natures.features.artifact_checker`
+- :ref:`module_natures.plugins.artifact_checker`

 Go to the :ref:`MicroEJ Libraries <libraries>` section for more details.